wavemaker/docs/docs/apis-and-services/apis/database-and-crud-apis/stored-procedures.md

 ## Summary

-WaveMaker's stored procedure support allows you to:
+WaveMaker's stored procedure support enables you to reuse existing database logic while exposing it as REST APIs with minimal configuration.
+This approach allows you to:

-- Reuse existing database logic
-- Execute complex operations efficiently
+- Execute complex database operations efficiently
-- Automatically expose procedures as REST APIs
+- Preserve database-level business logic
 - Bind inputs and outputs directly to the UI
-- Maintain full transparency and control over generated backend code
+- Maintain visibility into generated backend code

-This approach combines low-code productivity with enterprise-grade database integration.